Top White House officials say Congress might need to rush narrow relief bill to avoid unemployment aid lapse

 After weeks of inaction, White House officials have displayed a new sense of urgency about the economy in the past week amid signs that the recovery is slowing markedly.

-Bipartisan talks on the next coronavirus package have barely begun, and the White House and Senate Republicans have not even formally offered a GOP plan yet.
+Bipartisan talks on the next coronavirus package have barely begun, and the White House and Senate Republicans haven’t even formally offered a GOP plan yet.
 House Democrats passed a bill in May that would extend the $600 weekly payments through January, as the unemployment rate remains above 11 percent.

+House Speaker Nancy Pelosi (D-Calif.) blasted the GOP inaction and said Democrats have been waiting to negotiate.

+“We’ve been anxious to negotiate for two months and 10 days when we put forward our proposal,” Pelosi said on CBS’s “Face the Nation.”
+“They’re in disarray and that delay is causing suffering for America’s families.”

 Senate Majority Leader Mitch McConnell (R-Ky.) intends to roll out a $1 trillion package on Monday covering a range of issues, including a new round of checks to individual Americans.
 But Democrats are demanding a bill three times that size, and McConnell has said it could take “a few weeks” to reach a deal.